SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 you'll need to modify `/etc/squid/customize.sh` and make the appropriate changes there.
-[This link](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Configuration) has information on customizing the most important parameters (cache sizes and machines allowed to use squid).
+[This link](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Configuration) has information on customizing the most important parameters (cache sizes and machines allowed to use Squid).

 To set up access to the OASIS filesystem, you'll need to install EPEL and the OSG repositories to your worker nodes, as before: